Lola Mora: Early life

 Dolores was the daughter of Romualdo Alejandro Mora, a prosperous landowner of Tucumán Province of Spanish origin and Regina Vega.
 She was the third born of seven children, three boys and four girls.
-Her parents decided that the girls should also have the best education possible (unusual behavior for the time).
+Her parents decided that the girls should also have the best education possible (unusual behaviour for the time).
 In 1870, her parents moved the family to San Miguel del Tucumán when Lola was four years old.
 At seven years of age, she was a boarding school pupil at Colegio Sarmiento de Tucumán Province.
 In 1885, both her parents died within two days.
-Her older sister Paula Mora Vega married the engineer Guillermo Rucker, and together took care of the orphans.
+Her older sister, Paula Mora Vega, married the engineer Guillermo Rucker, and together they took care of the orphans.

 Education

-At 20 years of age she began painting portraits, but soon turned to sculpting marble and granite.
+At 20 years of age, she began painting portraits, but soon turned to sculpting marble and granite.
 She studied art in her home province and then, with a scholarship, in Rome, Italy, studying under Costantino Barbella and Giulio Monteverde.
 In 1900 she returned to Argentina and, with government connections, was commissioned to create two bas-reliefs for the Historical House of Tucumán.